-- F&W Program is to be concerned with all fish and wildlife affected by the hydrosystem, not just anadromous fish -- but, anadromous fish have special significance. - Obligation relates to the effects of all hydrofacilities on the Columbia and tributaries, not just federal hydrosystem. - F&W Program extends beyond the mainstem and hydrosystem passage to tributaries and to spawning and other habitat matters. - Council's obligation is both to protect, mitigate, and enhance fish and wildlife affected by hydrosystem and to assure the Northwest an adequate, reliable and etc. power system.
+- F&W Program is to be concerned with all fish and wildlife affected by the hydrosystem, not just anadromous fish -- but, anadromous fish have special significance. - Obligation relates to the effects of all hydrofacilities on the Columbia and tributaries, not just federal hydrosystem. - F&W Program extends beyond the mainstem and hydrosystem flow and passage matters to the tributaries (and estuary), to spawning and other habitat matters, and to offsite mitigation in general. - Council's obligation is both to protect, mitigate, and enhance fish and wildlife affected by hydrosystem and to assure the Northwest an adequate, reliable and etc. power system.
 Do both, not trade or balance one off the other.
 Assumption or hypothesis is that it is possible to do both.
-Power Plan is the vehicle to make both happen. - Embedded as well is the assumption or hypothesis that "suitable environmental conditions" are in fact "substantially obtainable" from the management and operation of federal and other power generating facilities -- that we can preserve the system and most of its benefits and still achieve the needed improvements in the river's fish and wildlife. - System-wide and long-term planning perspective.
+Power Plan is the vehicle to make both happen. - Embedded as well is the assumption or hypothesis that "suitable environmental conditions" are in fact "substantially obtainable" from the management and operation of federal and other power generating facilities -- that we can preserve the system and most of its benefits and still achieve the needed improvements in the river's fish and wildlife. - Ratepayers, not the general taxpayers, are to be responsible for the cost of measures designed to deal with the adverse impacts caused by the development and operation of electric power facilities [Section 4(h)(8)(B)]. - Another major implication or premise of the Power Act's fish and wildlife provisions is the importance of the recommendations, activities, perspectives, legal rights and more of the state and federal fish and wildlife agencies and region's Indian tribes see below. - Council's role in particular is to bring to the fish and wildlife program a systemwide perspective, a long-term planning perspective, and a power planning perspective.